 To maximise the partnership, we needed to build a fast and agile content machine that would enable various partners to collaborate and create assets for dissemination across a myriad of channels.
 In the two days we had on set, we captured the idents, paid social assets and editorial content, all of which served as our creative bank around the season launch.

 To avoid creative fatigue, we produced a suite of reactive asset templates.
 We were also at the villa to capture fresh content around how the Islanders were ‘coupling up with pre-loved’ after choosing items from the shared wardrobe stocked with eBay finds.

 We took control of eBay’s socials to drive awareness through paid and organic channels, sharing and reacting to moments on behalf of the brand.
-And our community managers leaned into platform-specific trends, utilizing content from the show, our Stylanders, and other influencers to maximize engagement.
+And our community managers leaned into platform-specific trends, utilising content from the show, our Stylanders, and other influencers to maximise engagement.

 Our campaign concept, strategy and delivery cemented eBay and Love Island as a match made in heaven.
 The Stylanders accelerated results, with their posts seeing significantly higher reach and helping to engage audiences outside of eBay’s existing following.

 This resulted in increased results across the board.
 We generated 217 million impressions – an 85% increase on the previous series, and 76,000 organic engagements – a huge 230% increase on season 8, despite the season 9 winter series drawing in a smaller viewership than the season 8 summer show.